 Brown Sugar + White Sugar – I like using a combination of sugars in these biscuits.
 The brown sugar gives them more flavour and holds in a little more moisture and the white sugar allows them to spread a little bit more and helps the edges get crunchy.
 For the white sugar you can use either regular granulated sugar or caster sugar.
 If you don’t have both brown sugar and white sugar, just use 150g of whichever you have.

 Egg – Um, yep, just a large egg.
 Not much more to say on that (except please grab cage-free eggs if your budget allows 💛).

 Vanilla Extract – Any vanilla will do here.
 If you have vanilla extract, cool.
 Vanilla paste?
 Also cool.

 Gluten-Free Cornflakes – This is probably the only ingredient that really needs a note attached to it – make sure you’re buying gluten-free cornflakes.
 Most regular cornflakes are not GF, they often contain barley for flavouring and barley contains gluten.
 So head to the gluten-free cereal section of your supermarket and grab a box of gluten-free cornflakes.

-Walnuts – This one is controversial, to nut or not to nut?
-My thoughts?
-If you like em’ with a walnut on top, then put a walnut on top.
+Walnuts – This one is controversial, to walnut or not to walnut?
+My thoughts – if you like em’ with a walnut on top, then put a walnut on top.
 Walnuts not for you?
 Leave ’em out.